Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 TLDR

-ExaSemantic discovery for research-heavy appsEmbeddings-based search that understands meaning
+ExaSemantic discovery for research-heavy appsEmbeddings-based search that understands meaning1,000 credits

-TavilyRAG prototyping with predictable pricingAI-optimized snippets, native LangChain setup
+TavilyRAG prototyping with predictable pricingAI-optimized snippets, native LangChain setup1,000 credits/month

-Brave Search APIPrivacy-centric apps with independent indexIndependent 30B+ page index, no Bing or Google
+Brave Search APIPrivacy-centric apps with independent indexIndependent 30B+ page index, no Bing or Google~1,000 queries/month

-SerpAPISERP data from Google, Bing, and 25+ enginesMulti-engine structured SERP scraping
+SerpAPISERP data from Google, Bing, and 25+ enginesMulti-engine structured SERP scraping100 searches/month

 Quick context: What is Bing Search API